 2. Bay of Fires Lodge Walk, Tasmania

-The next one on the list is The Bay of Fires Lodge Walk.
+The next one on the list for hiking in Australia is The Bay of Fires Lodge Walk.
 This one covers a patch of the coastline in north-eastern Tasmania and it is situated by the edge of Mount William National Park.
 The trail offers an idyllic hike and it will surely take you through untouched, exotic and serene scenery that has been there since thousands of years.
 Watch out for the rocky headlines and behold the pristine stretch of pure water.
 It’s such a dramatic backdrop that you cannot possibly ignore while on your hike.

 Tips: Explore the caves and beaches; touch the softest of white sands along the way.
 Plan a trip anytime between October and May.